The Port of Thunder Bay and the Mission to Seafarers

 Keefer Terminal, located in the inter-city area between Fort William and Port Arthur, opened in 1959.
 It was a package freight terminal, replacing loading docks in Port Arthur and in Fort William along the Kaministiqua River.

-In response to the foreign sailors on ocean-going ships that were coming to the Lakehead for the first time, the Mission to Seafarers was founded in 1961 and the first chaplain, Robert Lumley was appointed in 1962.
-He was also the Incumbent of St. Stephen the Martyr Anglican Church.
+In response to the foreign sailors on ocean-going ships that were coming to the Lakehead for the first time, the Missions to Seamen station in Thunder Bay was founded December 6, 1961 St. Nicolas' day.
 A trailer was set up at Keefer Terminal to serve as the Seamen’s Centre.

 The local Anglican Church Women (ACW) groups from Thunder Bay parishes staffed the Seaman’s Centre in the evening watch.
 Soccer games were organized for the largely British crews.
 A sub-group of the Mission called the Harbour Lights organized dances for seafarers, inviting women from parish churches to attend.